AK-12: Accessories

 The AK-12 can also be fitted with a quick detachable sound suppressor and a bayonet.
 To further increase the combat effectiveness of the rifle, it can be equipped with a 40 mm GP-25/GP-34 single-shot underbarrel grenade launcher.

 Variants

-AK-12
+AK-12 (2018 model)

 The AK-12 (GRAU index 6P70) is chambered in 5.45×39mm and served as a template for several variants.
-It features a barrel length of 415 mm, a maximum firing range of 800 m, and a standard magazine capacity of 30 rounds.
-It features a Picatinny rail on the top of the receiver for mounting various optical sights and on the top, bottom and sides of the handguard to mount various accessories.
+It features a Picatinny rail on top of the receiver for mounting optical sights, as well as additional rails on the handguard's top, bottom, and sides for attaching various accessories.
+It has a barrel length of 415 mm, an empty weight of 3.5 kg a maximum firing range of 800 m, and a standard magazine capacity of 30 rounds.